PhiBabin/Redox-Lipo-Adapter/README.md

 ## Battery Life

 For my redox, I choosed a [503035 500mAh battery](https://www.digikey.com/en/products/detail/adafruit-industries-llc/1578/5054539?s=N4IgTCBcDaIIwFYwA4C0dkBY6oHIBEACEAXQF8g).
 It took 6 months before I had to recharge the battery.
-Any 3.7V LiPo single cell battery should work with QUASO.
+Any 3.7V LiPo single cell battery should work with QUASO, but __IT MUST HAVE AN UNDERVOLTAGE PROTECTION__!
+Most small batteries have this kind of protection.
 Nano!Nice suggests using a 301230 battery (~100mAh) for a low power keyboard like the wireless Redox.
 For reference, a CR2032 coin battery as a capacity of around 225mAh.

 ## Pictures